enasequence/read_docs/faq/taxonomy_requests.rst

 ==========================

-Submitted organism names must be at 'species' rank.
+Submitted organism names must be at 'species' rank, though not every species-rank name is submittable.
 This rank type does not automatically mean the name is a published binomen (e.g. *Homo sapiens*): it is simply a rank, which differentiates the sequenced organism from another.
 For example, unidentified strains of the same bacterial genus should be kept as separate species, rather than binned